craigduncanlab/shelf/README.md

 ## OOXML/docx files:

 1. Docx files are broken up visually according to outline level 1.
 Use 'Display' menu to change appearance in Viewer.
-2. In the application, the database concept of Fields is used, and is intended to work with outline level 1.
+2. In the application, the database concept of Fields is used, and is intended to work with Outline level 1 (Split option=Outline).
 3. Files are visualised in the first tab on the RHS.
+   To adopt a different 'block' scheme, choose Split to vary the docx splitting option.
+You may need to select a different Display option after changing the Splitting scheme.
 4. A summary of the style and field information appears on the second to fourth RHS tabs.
 5. To add fields to docx, use fields menu.
 This is specific to context.
 This is in progress.
 These are not retained in the original docx file unless the Update Docx menu item, from the File Menu, is used.
 A new filename can be used at that stage.